-Tradescantia spathacea (Boat Lily) Indoor Care, Propagation, Common Problems
+Tradescantia spathacea (Boat Lily) Indoor Care, Common Problems and Solutions

 Boat Lily (Tradescantia spathacea) grows best in bright indirect light, average warmth, moderate humidity and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.